Getting Started

 • Configuration — full schema reference for branding, AI, guardrails, and more

-• Knowledge Sources — give your assistant context about your product
+• Knowledge Sources — give your assistant context with RAG and smart scraping

 • Ticket Providers — connect Jira, GitHub, Linear, or a webhook